 And I am glad it did!
 With silky linguine noodles and plump shrimps drenched in a buttery, garlicky and bright, lemony flavors, it made one refreshing lunch in this sordid heat.

-Quick and easy this pasta dish maybe, there are a few simple tips and steps to take it from good to great.
+Here are a few simple tips to take this Lemon Butter Garlic Shrimp from good to great:

 - My friends, it’s all about the garlic.
 We all know this aromatic brings plenty of awesome flavor and aroma to the table.
 But as much it can be your most trusted ally in cooking, it can easily turn into a treacherous enemy and ruin your dish in a matter of